Big Ideas, Real Impact.

 Family therapy may be helpful when families are experiencing:

-• Frequent conflict
+• Frequent conflict or tension

-• Parent-child communication difficulties
+• Parent-teen communication difficulties

 • ADHD-related family stress

-• Anxiety affecting family life
+• Anxiety affecting family relationships

 • Emotional regulation challenges